pdmoore/r9-isbn-ci-dotnet/README.md

 # r9-isbn-ci-dotnet

-- Single test in place to verify azure devops build
+- Some tests against ISBN10 in place to verify azure devops build

+- BookInfoProvider
+  - Defines the Provider interface
+  - Has the data object BookInfoProvider
+  - Has an in-memory test double, ISBNService, that ISBNFinder can be tested against

+- ISBN
+  - ISBNFinder - the System Under test

+- ISBN.tests
-- Move ISBNFinder to ISBN project
+  - xUnit tests for the ISBNFinder class
-- Move BookInfo out of Test class
-- Add fake impl of ISBNService to return BookInfo